Migrating an existing backend to Encore

 Once you've created your app, it's time to start building.
 If you're new to Encore, we recommend trying out some of the tutorials.

-If you need help or have questions, join the friendly developer community on Slack.
+If you need help or have questions, join the friendly developer community on Discord.

 Design your APIs